loctet/TRAC/artefact.md

    1. **Navigate to `TRAC` Directory**: Ensure you're in the `src` directory of `cd src`

-   2. **Run of examples of the `TRAC` tool paper**
+   2. **Run of examples of the `TRAC` tool paper** in `section 4`

       ```bash
       python3 Random_exec.py tests_dafsms_1 --number_runs_per_each 10  --number_test_per_cpu 5 --time_out 300000000000
       ```

-      This will run the 135 random DAFSMs in the folder `Examples/random_txt/tests_dafsms_1` with subfolders, each folder having 5 tests and a CSV file(`list_of_files_info.csv`) containing metadata of those 5 examples.
+      This will run the 135 randomly genated DAFSMs in the folder `Examples/random_txt/tests_dafsms_1` with subfolders, each folder having 5 tests and a CSV file(`list_of_files_info.csv`) containing metadata of those 5 examples.
 The check will start, going through each file and performing the well-formedness check. (`this process can be long depending on your environment`).
-While running the checks further csv files will be generated and merged (to `merged_list_of_files_info`) when all checks are completed.
+While running the checks further csv files will be generated and merged (to `merged_list_of_files_info.csv`) when all checks are completed.
       *Now you can plot the data to visualize different running time by executing the following command*

       ```bash